 Do you know what the main methods of lead distribution are?

 The opportunity to convert a lead into a customer only begins when assigned to a sales representative.
-The lead distribution method a company chooses is the tip of the iceberg, and it makes a significant difference in their contact and conversion rates.
+The methods of lead distribution help to company chooses is the tip of the iceberg, and it makes a significant difference in their contact and conversion rates.

 The first big difference that comes to mind is the one that separates manual distribution processes from automatic ones.
 Although the tradition of distributing leads “by hand” to the members of their team (based on an analysis of who is the best candidate to work each opportunity) is still reasonably widespread among business leaders, there are many advantages that they invite to think about a change in the procedure.